 For many beginner investors, their strategy within their Tax-Free Savings Account (TFSA) is to purchase high-risk, high-reward stocks in an attempt to create large 5 or 10-bagger returns over the short term and collect the profits tax-free.
 They tend to do this with a TFSA over their RRSPs (Registered Retirement Savings Plan) primarily because with an RRSP, deposits will be taxed when you withdraw them in retirement.

 However, this is the wrong way to go about it.
-Long-term, the TFSA is best used to build a portfolio of strong Canadian companies, capable of growing via capital appreciation and by paying dividends to their investors.
+Long-term, the TFSA is an investment account, best used to build a portfolio of strong Canadian companies or ETFs, capable of growing via capital appreciation and by paying dividends to their investors.

 In this article, I'm going to highlight 3 Canadian dividend stocks here in Canada that are generating strong cash flow, offer high dividend yields, and safe dividend payouts when it comes to a percentage of their cash flows.